metalalive/ESP8266_AT_parser/README.md

 |`mqtt_client`   | start TCP connection, demonstrate publishing/subscribing capability of MQTT v5.0 handshaking process. |

 Note that :
-* For the test `http_server`, you can send HTTP requests to the ESP server by using web browsers, related commands like `wget`, or other debugging tools
+* For the test `http_server`, you can send HTTP requests to the test server running on the ESP device, by using web browsers, related commands like `wget`, or other debugging tools.
 * For the test `mqtt_client`, you need to run MQTT broker (server) & subscribing software on other devices in order to interact with this test MQTT client.
 (In my case, I run **Mosquitto MQTT broker** and **Paho.MQTT.C subscriber** seperately on 2 of my Raspberry PIs)